Advanced Spiritual Peacemaking

-Advanced Spiritual Peacemaking is established upon the principle that Allah created all of humanity from a single soul to become one family with one father and one mother.
+Sufi Spiritual Peacemaking is established upon the principle that Allah created all of humanity from a single soul to become one family with one father and one mother.
 In the Qur’an it says,

 “Surely We have created you from a man and a woman and made you (diverse) peoples and tribes, so that you might come to know one another.”
 (Qur’an 49:13)

-We really are all one family with one father and one mother, and yet most of us have no idea how to make this a reality.
+And yet most of us have no idea how to make this a reality.
 Even within our own families and close friendships, we often encounter misunderstandings that are sometimes irreconcilable.
 What does it take for us to live together as brothers and sisters in love and peace?